tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: expand adventure!

 *** misc ideas ***
+- TBD: fix goblin attack on attempt to unlock portcullis
 - TBD: improve drink verb resevoir_lst error via undrinkable_dict error (custom error for each non-liquid)
 - TBD: update 'exit' to assume seat that player is contained in (i.e. to default to 'stand' if 'seat' not given)
 - TBD: fix "can't unlock door w/ fist" error on unlock door w/ hand empty